carloseduribeiro/order-service-clean-arch/README.md

 # order-service-clean-arch

-This repository contains a project developed during the Clean Architecture module of the GoExpert course by FullCycle, which I studied to learn Go programming.
+This repository contains a project developed during the Clean Architecture module of the GoExpert course by FullCycle.